awesome-archive/techlead/README_EN.md

  - Design and implement test strategies
  - Deployment design and practice

-This is a rather long period.
+This is a rather long period, because it's hard.

 In addition, one of the most important things we have to do at this time is: ** Isolate the direct demand dialogue between other/her technicians and business people**.